csinva/csinva.github.io/_notes/research_ovws/ovw_comp_neuro.md

   - reference frame is a key part of how we see - need to vote for transformations
 - olshausen, anderson, & van essen 1993 - dynamic routing circuits
   - ran simulations of such things (hinton said it was hard to get simulations to work)
-  - we learn things in object-based reference frames
+  - learn things in object-based reference frames
   - inputs -> outputs has weight matrix gated by control
 - zeiler & fergus 2013 - visualizing things at intermediate layers - deconv (by dynamic routing)
   - save indexes of max pooling (these would be the control neurons)